Hokkaido dialects

 Tōhoku influence is strongest in coastal areas, especially on the Oshima Peninsula in the south, where the local variety is commonly called (浜言葉, Hama-kotoba).
 The urban dialect of Sapporo is quite close to Standard Japanese.
 Western features may have been brought by merchants from Kansai and Hokuriku following the Kitamaebune ("northern-bound ships") trading route.

-The Ainu language is also spoken around Hokkaido.
-It was widely used before the Japanese settled there in the Meiji period and there are still a few elderly speakers today.
+An Ainu language substrate exists due to interaction between the Japanese who settled there in the Meiji period and indigenous Ainu.